guybrown78/marketplace-booking/API.md

 # COURSE Names

-**GET** calls to recieve the available courses within a tennant.
+**GET** calls to recieve the available courses within a tenant.
 The model which is returned in this call is as minimalist as possible.
 This is defined with the last part of the of the endpoint `name/`.

 It is purely to populate the subsequent search for courses call.
 The courses here are prefuxed after mp 'marketplace' as courses maybe a popular endpoint with a varient of its models.